-Step 6: Cut out a green leave and tape it into the hole at the top of the pumpkin.
+Step 6: Cut out a green leaf and tape it into the hole at the top of the pumpkin.

 Step 7: Wrap a strip of paper around a pencil and hold it until it holds a curl and tape it next to the leaf.

 One of my goals as a mother is to raise my boys in a way that as they grow they will not take the simple blessings we have for granted.
-It is really easy to get caught up in the material world and think of the things that we don’t have but when it comes down to it, the most important things in life can’t be purchased at a store.
+When it comes down to it, the most important things in life can’t be purchased at a store.

 So before we start writing out the lists for Santa and standing outside freezing to get the latest and greatest deals that we probably don’t need, let’s not forget to take a minute and write down all of the things were are thankful for and remember to keep those in mind throughout the entire holiday seasons.